 3. Drop-off points (where students stop reading)

-What to track: Completion rate by page, sudden drop-offs (>20% decline), and whether drop-offs happen at the same place across cohorts.
+What to track: Completion by page, sudden drop-offs, and whether the same exit pattern appears across cohorts.

 4. Engagement patterns across cohorts